 Later, I meet the half Italian, half Eritrean owner (the one I stayed at in Asmara is the sister hotel) and some of his extended family.
 He commands me to take their photograph and tells me a garbled story about an Indian woman he used to visit regularly in London.
 Every time he went, she had a child, until there were five.
 Then her family found out and he deemed it best to leave the country.
 At least that’s what I think he said.
 Fessehaye says he is very rich and owns a mall in Italy.
 I wish he’d spend some money on renovating his hotels.

 Based on mean temperatures Massawa is purported to be the hottest spot in Africa and it’s certainly stiflingly warm.
-It’s very like Berbera, with its Ottoman houses, old mosques and rubble filled ruins remaining from the civil war.
+It’s very like Berbera, with its Ottoman houses and rubble filled ruins remaining from the civil war.
 But Massawa’s old town is more compact, and more charming with its faded pastels and solemn, narrow streets.
 There's a ruined palace to boot.
-And ,a sis common throughout Eritrea, monuments to the Civil War.
+And what is said to be the oldest mosque in Africa, if not the world, dating back to 630.
+It's the Mosque of the Companions.
+As is common throughout Eritrea, monuments to the Civil War also abound.
 This time three tanks on a plinth on the main road into town.

 We lounge on a beach up the coast for a couple of hours (the beach at Massawa is much nicer than the one at Berbera too, though the beige sea weed littered sand isn’t exactly beautiful).
 Then we go in search of oven-baked grouper at the Salaam restaurant.
 Fessehaye can’t remember where it is and we drive round the relatively small area three times before we finally track it down.
 The fish is cooked in the same fashion as the excellent meal I had in Djibouti.
 As then, its definitely the best food I’ve eaten in the country.
 Seven cats and three puppies surround us while we eat, hoping in vain for titbits.
 It’s too good to share and they don’t appear to be undernourished.
 Although they’re very cute.